Arielace3/AutomationPDFFormFillUp/README.md

 •	Saves forms with customisable names and in a user-specified directory

 **Project Takeaways:**
-•	Positive learningattitude/'Never say never' attitude:
+•	Positive learning attitude/'Never say never' attitude:
 Prior to this project, I knew nothing about VBA Excel.
 Nevertheless, I decided to learn it from scratch.
 This process of self learning and trial and error proved to be challenging given the tight deadline.
 Fortunately, I successfully implemented project within a working time of week, ahead of deadline.
 •	Interdisciplinary Communication:
 At the beginning, I had to understand my client's requirements of the project, generate technical solutions and communicate them in a way that they could understand.
 (As they were from a non-technical background) This process continued in the subsequent project meetings.